Lizard Island Guide

 For a Hike

-Cooktown → Lizard Island~90 km over open ocean
+Cooktown to Lizard IslandApproximately 90 kilometres over open ocean

-Eagle IslandAn offshore island within a national park
+Eagle IslandOffshore island protected within the national park

-Lizard Island Research StationMajor scientific facility founded with Frank Talbot
+Research StationMajor scientific facility associated with Frank Talbot

-Chinamans RidgeWalk with ocean views and craggy beauty
+Chinamans RidgeWalking route with ocean views and rugged scenery

 Leaving Jiigurru Behind